SQL SELECT INTO Example | SELECT INTO In SQL

-SQL SELECT INTO Statement Tutorial With Example is today’s topic.
-The SQL SELECT INTO STATEMENT is used to create a table from an existing table by copying the contents of the current table to the new table.
+SQL SELECT INTO is used to create a table from an existing table by copying the contents of the current table to the new table.
 The critical point to note here is that the column and data type of column must be the same.
-See the following syntax.
+SELECT INTO copies data from one table into a new table.
+SELECT INTO creates a new table located in the default filegroup.

 Select column(s) INTO new_table from old_table_name where(condition).